 Current and past service costs related to post-employment benefits are recognized immediately in the consolidated statement of comprehensive income while unwinding of the liability at discount rates used are recorded as financial cost.
+Any changes in the obligations due to actuarial valuation and estimations will be considered as remeasurement and recognised in the consolidated statement of comprehensive income.

-The actuarial valuation process takes into account the provisions of the Saudi Arabian Labor and Workmen law as well as Company's policy.
+The actuarial valuation process takes into account the provisions of the Saudi Arabian Labor law as well as Group's policy.